 At MX COACH you will be coached no matter your skill level to master the MX Coach 8 Essential Laws of Motorcycle Physics™.
 This is more challenging than it seems, and it makes the biggest difference even at the highest level of professional racing.
 Once the fundamentals are in place then the coaching can shift to a higher level of discovery, mental and seeing the track and terrain in a new way.
 Taking one’s performance to a level of reliably in any situation, especially at those big races.

-Purposeful practice to develop skill and ability is what makes the difference between linear progress and breakthrough results in your race results.
+Purposeful practice to develop skill is what makes the difference between linear progress and breakthrough results in your race results.
 A coach will create a practice session with you and stand for the extraordinary to happen in that session.
-The result is a new realm and excitement around practicing as you can see taking ground and even leaps in your ability.
-This, you don’t have to take my word for but you’ll have to experience for your self.
-The only thing you risk losing is poor technique!
+The result is a new realm and excitement around practicing as you can see and experience your skills taking breakthrough leaps.
+Please, don’t take my word for, but do try it out for yourself and experience the difference.
+The only thing you risk losing is your unawareness and poor technique!